smarr/truffle-notes/breakpoints-and-stepping-for-concurrency.md

 Languages such as JavaScript or Newspeak have the notion of event loops.
-Event loops provide a convenient abstraction to handle lightweight concurrency, for instance to react to events generated in an user interface or from external sources.
+Event loops provide a convenient abstraction to handle lightweight concurrency, for instance to react to events generated in a user interface or from external sources.
 However when debugging such applications, the callback-based programming style, with or without promises, inverts the control flow, and it becomes hard to reason about programs in a natural way.